moonshine-software/doc/README.md

 ___

-At MoonShine, we believe that great documentation isn’t just a nice-to-have — it’s the foundation of our product.
+At **MoonShine**, we believe that great documentation isn’t just a nice-to-have — it’s the foundation of our product.
 It’s what helps beginners get started with confidence and allows experienced developers to move faster and smarter.

 We aim to write in clear, simple language, avoiding internal jargon and overly complex explanations.
 Whenever possible, we highlight each section with real-world use cases and screenshots — because theory is great, but practical examples are better.

 That said, great documentation is hard.
 It takes time, care, and ongoing effort.
 But we’re committed to the process.
 With every release, we strive to make our docs a little clearer, more helpful, and more accessible for everyone building with MoonShine.

 <a name="title"></a>
 ## Title